ocaml/opam/doc/pages/FAQ.md

 #### 🐫  What are the minimum requirements ?

 1GB of memory should be all you need.
 It was reported that you may run into problems with 512MB of RAM and no swap.
-Of course, software packages themselves may be more greedy.
+Of course, compiling the packages may need more.

 ---